lucrnz/site/content/blog/deployment-tool.md

 ## Enter Go

-The service does exactly what I planned, it runs `ssh` against the remote target to invoke a shell and feed commands it commands via **standard input**.
+The service does exactly what I planned, it runs `ssh` against the remote target to invoke a shell and feed commands via **standard input**.
 These commands are being read from a `yml` file that is placed in the same directory as the project.

 All the commands are chained using the `&&` operator in bash, this defines a pipeline in a simple way.